 They took an old organ, chopped off the strings and pipes and placed a series of sine wave generators on top of it.
 Pressing a key on the keyboard would initiate the sound wave of a particular fundamental note.
 The spectrum (various amplitudes of harmonics and sub-harmonics) had been pre-set on the various sine wave generators (the boxes above the keyboards).
 For each instrument was dedicated to one keyboard and about 5 wave generators.
 The synthesiser in picture-7 shows two finger keyboards on one pedal board, thus, it could play three instruments simultaneously.

 Modern synthesisers have many more registers (number of possible instruments) and if that is not enough, they record the sound on a hard-drive, and add more instruments to it and synchronise them all later.

 And it sort of worked, it inspired us youngsters significantly to make us feel excited.
-One of the earliest record released on Germany was called: “Barock-Revolution oder die seltsamen Abendteuer des J.S.
+One of the earliest record released in Germany was called: “Barock-Revolution oder die seltsamen Abenteuer des J.S.
 Bach im Land der Elektronen” or “Baroque Revolution or the Unusual Adventures of J.S.
 Bach in the Land of Electrons.” offering some of his most famous organ pieces.

 The American original was called: “Switched on Bach”

 I had only just started with my studies (aged 20) and I remember saving up for some time to buy one.
 The cost of an LP then would have been the equivalent of around $50, today.
 A bus ticket was 20 cts, then.